felixlopz/hubrise-test-task/APPS-TEMPLATE/en/terminology.md

 ## Correspondence Table

 HubRise and SOLUTION each use their own terminology.
-The same concept can therefore have a different designation in each solution.
+The same concept can therefore have a different designation in each SOLUTION.
 The correspondence table below shows these differences.

 | SOLUTION   | HubRise  | Description                         |
 |------------| -------- | ----------------------------------- |